aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 _D. petersii_ has been found growing up to 50km from the nearest sporophyte population [@Farrar1992-pm; @Bray1996-hp].
 Even though the gametophytes of _D. petersii_ and _C. intricatum_ are identical, can both form independent gametophyte populations and have overlapping geographic ranges, only recently have genetic tools been used to determine the species identity of unknown gametophytes [@Pinson2017-eu]. ([@Farrar1992-pm] -- they used isozymes on 30 samples from east of the Mississippi river that did not have _D. petersii_ or _V. boschiana_ sporophytes and they all had the _C. intricatum_ banding pattern)
 [@Bray1996-hp] for apparent example of assuming independent gametophyte populations are _D. petersii_ based on their presence in a region where the sporophytes have been identified.

-[@Ebihara2009-sg] for example of complex hybridization relationships in independent gametophytes of _Vandenboschia_ spp.
+[@Ebihara2009-sg] for example of complex hybridization relationships in independent gametophytes of _Vandenboschia_ species.
 They hypothesize that gametes from gametophytes that cannot produce sporophytes hybridize with another species.
 They found two samples that appeared to have 2 different taxa growing intertwined... so it isn't too far-fetched to think that some of my samples could contain individuals of 2 species.

 The three species in this study are related closely enough that they were once all included in the genus _Trichomanes_ ([@Ebihara2006-ce; @Ebihara2007-kq] and their gametophytes cannot be distinguished morphologically.